If you are visiting Kyoto, we suggest that you must not miss the district of Arashiyama.

 This particular attraction in Arashiyama has only one trail or path that slowly goes uphill leading to the Okochi-Sanso Villa.
 This villa is the former villa of an actor named Okochi Denjiro and is home to a variety of tea houses and gardens.
 However, entry to the buildings is not allowed.

-However, recently it was observed that many tourists have leave their marks, vandalizing the bamboos along the path, which many Kyotonites became upset.
-So be mindful of your surroundings, and be patient on extra measures that the management will imposed.
+However, recently it was observed that many tourists have left their marks, vandalizing the bamboo along the path, which many Kyotonites became upset.
+So be mindful of your surroundings, and be patient on extra measures that the management will impose.
 Never leave your marks because it is unethical.

 Take your trip to the Togetsukyo Bridge

 A name that literally translates to “Moon Crossing Bridge”, this particular structure is the most important tourist destination in all of the Arashiyama.
 It was built as a wooden bridge in 794 during the Heian period making it more than 400 years old.
-In the 1930s, the bridge has been redeveloped into its concrete and steel structure that it is.
+In the 1930s, the bridge was redeveloped into the concrete and steel structure that it is.

-What makes this particular structure special, other than its age and role in history, is the view that it gives to its passengers.
-There is a forested mountainside on the background with luscious cherry trees on the river side.
+What makes this particular structure special, other than its age and role in history is the view that it gives to its passengers.
+There is a forested mountainside in the background with luscious cherry trees on the riverside.
 During the late spring season, the view of the cherry flowers is romantic and enjoyable.
-A lot of people stop by at this place during the Hanami celebrations.
+A lot of people stop by this place during the Hanami celebrations.

 Arashiyama Monkey Park

-Although touching the monkeys are not allowed, having them around makes the entire trip enjoyable.
+Although touching the monkeys is not allowed, having them around makes the entire trip enjoyable.
 They are Japanese Macaques or snow monkeys.
 They are often seen lounging around hot springs in the area.
-The most enjoyable time to visit would be the feeding time at 10:30 AM, 12:30 PM and 2:30 PM where most of the monkeys hiding in caves and groves will come out.
+The most enjoyable time to visit would be the feeding time at 10:30 AM, 12:30 PM, and 2:30 PM where most of the monkeys hiding in caves and groves will come out.

 The Spiritual Journey to the Tenryuji Temple